 The sector has been lobbying government for a number of years for a business rate exemption to help keep the sector viable in normal times.
 While this latest announcement is welcome for many providers it still won’t go far enough in this difficult time.

 It is a sad fact that the government’s announcement to close childcare settings will mean that some providers will no longer be around when life returns to normal.
-Furthermore, a childminder who is self-employed, will have no access to most of these packages of support.
+Furthermore, a childminder who is self-employed, will have no access to most of these packages of support (more below).

 So, what should I do?

 Whether you chose to pay your childcare provider during this difficult time is something only you can decide.
-If your setting is asking you to pay 100% of your normal fees you could ask them to justify their demand - beyond just pointing to their terms and conditions.
-It is likely that some of their costs will reduce (for example, utility and food bills and business rates).
-But expenses like rent will still be payable and many settings will be reluctant to make staff redundant.
-If they are proposing to keep paying staff, you could ask the nursery to provide some virtual support to you with regards to your child’s ongoing learning and development.
+If your setting is asking you to pay 100% of your normal fees, given the support this is now in place, I think you could ask them to justify their demand - beyond just pointing to their terms and conditions.
+It is likely that some of their costs will reduce (for example, utility and food bills and business rates) and the option to furlough staff will have helped.
+But expenses like rent will still be payable and many owners will still need their own income.
+And, in the short term, cash flow could be a very real issue; without some cash coming in some settings may well go bankrupt and it will be much harder to open a setting again once this has happened.

 But please tread carefully when talking to your childcare provider!
 Nursery owners are facing the very real prospect of losing a well-loved business.
 Nursery managers will simply be passing on messages from above.
 Childminders will be fearful of losing their income.

-You may find that your setting is unable to provide you with a clear picture by Friday.
+You may find that your setting is unable to provide you with a clear picture.
 Everyone is trying to understand the implications of this unprecedented situation.
 It will take time for settings to adapt but they will do their best to keep you updated.